 The most popular option for your child’s exam preparation is to employ a private tutor.
 Quality Teach are a well establish company based in fully equipped and air conditioned offices in Stratford Upon Avon.
 We provide subject specific, quality tuition for children in all school years.
 All tutors are fully qualified teachers with proven experience in coaching students through examination subjects and all are fully DBS checked.

 If you wish to engage a tutor to assist your child through the 11+ exam with our help, please fill in our online form to be invited for a registration meeting.

 Together, we will discuss options and formulate a targeted plan for preparing your child to sit the tests.
 Each child is individually assessed in order to identify and address specific gaps or weaknesses.
 This will be done through diagnostic testing, teacher assessment and observation.

 At Quality teach, we can offer weekly exclusive 1:1 tuition, or your child can be part of small group sessions of up to 4 children.
 Groups can be made up of friends or class mates, or your child will be placed within a group of children who are studying the same areas.
 Alternatively, we also offer intensive holiday courses during Easter and Summer holidays.

 In addition to regular tuition, we also deliver Mock weekends throughout the school year.
-These mocks provide an opportunity to experience 11+ test conditions using up-to-date published materials and in our professional office space.
-The mocks will be run by one of our experienced tutors who will be able to guide your child through the stages of the test using CEM style materials and even an audio soundtrack which mimics the real 11+ test.
+These mocks provide an opportunity to experience 11+ test conditions using bespoke exam papers created especially for our centre .
+The mocks will be run by one of our experienced tutors who will be able to guide your child through the stages of the test using GL style materials.
 Following the test, the tutor will go through the material with the children and produce a detailed report which can be used as a good indicator for success and as a guide to further study.
 To book the next available mock weekend for your child, please click here.